debricked/debricked-cli/README.md

 ```

 ### Run tests
 All contributions are greatly welcome!
-To help you get started we have a included a
+To help you get started we have included a
 Dockerfile which provides an environment capable of running the whole CLI application
 and related tests.